daniel666/buddy_allocator/README.md

 ##memalloc.c
 This is the file that implements malloc function by brutal force.
-Each allocated block freatures a preamble meta information that describes the size of the block and a pointer that points to the next block.
+Each allocated block freatures a preamble meta information area that describes the size of the block and a pointer that points to the next block.
 The allocation scheme is simply to iterate the free list to find the first block with a size no less than that required.
 Freeing a block is simply to add it its two neighboring